bluedragonz/server-shield/README.md

 Wanna Help?
 -----------
 If you're interested in helping out, fork the project and start coding!
-This project is young and there is a lot of room for improvement.
-All comments and suggestions are welcomed too.
+The project is young and there is still a lot of room for improvement.
+All comments, questions, conerns and suggestions are welcomed.